rkchan77/simplyMail-releases/README.md

 2. Open the downloaded file
 3. Drag SimplyMail to your Applications folder
 4. Launch from Applications or Spotlight

-### Windows
-1. Download the `.exe` file above
-2. Run the installer
-3. Follow the installation wizard
-4. Launch SimplyMail from Start Menu or Desktop

 ---

 ## 🔄 Updates